-Portland is the most southern point of the Jurassic Coast and it’s joined to the mainland by a very thin strip.
+Portland is the most southern point of the Jurassic Coast and it is joined to the mainland by a very thin strip.
 The isle contains a magnificent range of flowers and other wildlife as well as some striking buildings.
 There are 3 lighthouses as well as a refurbished visitor centre.

-Chesil Beach is rocky, rugged and strikingly unique.
-It’s unlike the sandy beaches which most people associate with Dorset but no less beautiful.
-The 18-mile beach has been rated as one of the top ten beaches in England.
-It’s a barrier beach which has rolled backwards and now joins the mainland with Portland.
+Chesil Beach is rocky, rugged, and strikingly unique.
+It is unlike the sandy beaches which most people associate with Dorset, but no less beautiful.
+The 18-mile beach has been rated as one of the top 10 beaches in England.
+It is a barrier beach that has rolled backwards and now joins the mainland with Portland.

 Durdle Door is one of Dorset’s most iconic landmarks.
 The breathtaking natural limestone arch was formed when rock was eroded over millions of years to form a hole.
 The name ‘durdle’ comes from the old English word which means ‘to drill’ or ‘to bore’.
 The beach is recommended by the Marine Conservation Society for excellent water quality.